Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 The physical action of CPR-related chest compression can also cause trauma to surrounding organs.
 Approximately 31% of patients undergoing CPR will have rib fractures.

-One way to start a conversation with patients is to ask if they have advance directives.
+One way to start a conversation with patients is to ask if they have advanced directives.
 Often patients who have these documents will have established wishes and can readily tell you their preferences about CPR.

-It can also be helpful to ask if anyone has talked to them about CPR in the past.
+It can also be helpful to ask if anyone has talked to them about Cardiopulmonary Resuscitation in the past.
 For those unfamiliar with CPR, a brief description of the procedure can be helpful, including a discussion of the likelihood of success and the possibility of complications (eg, broken rib, neurological impairment, mediastinal bleeding).
 This should be done in a way that neither overstates the benefits nor sensationalized the risks.

 These discussions sometimes take place with the patient alone, or they may occur with family members present.
 Recommendations about family meetings are discussed in a prior edition of Elder Care (see reference list).
-For patients who have never thought about CPR, it is important to find out what they value in life.
+For patients who have never thought about Cardiopulmonary Resuscitation, it is important to find out what they value in life.
 Useful questions to ask include:

 - What are their hopes for their future?